nithya-kumar/CSC510_F17_Project/DESIGN.md

 ```
 USECASE 3: Notifications of the tasks due

-One more use of this bot is to collect daily tasks and activities of the users i.e. the team members.
-It is used notifying the users who are working on the project with the tasks due and provide a list of tasks due with priority.
+One more use of this bot is for notifying the users who are working on the project with the tasks due and provide a list of tasks due with priority.
 1 Preconditions
   User must have a GitHub account to push all the work done on a daily basis.
   The user must also have a slack account and be member of the team he is working with.